SigmaVX/Hangman-Game/README.md

 Note: the sound clips and text is not related to the hidden title!
 The WOPR is evil like that.

 Key Elements
-- This game uses Bootstrap 4 and is mobile responsive
+- This game uses Bootstrap 4 and is mobile responsive.
 - This game is built using JavaScript to randomize sounds, word choices, and to manipulate the DOM.
-- Functions are used to streamline the code and to scale up the options (e.g. more random cheers and jeers)
+- Functions are used to streamline the code and to scale up the options (e.g. more random cheers and jeers).